 - We require no specific level of education for membership, though some states do for certain levels of teaching.

-- Must be homeschooling or not have children of compulsory school age.
+- Must be homeschooling at least one child or not have children of compulsory school age.
 (If you desire to support homeschool freedom but do not fall into either of these two categories, you can support homeschooling by donating to the Homeschool Freedom Fund or get involved in one of the many ways the Home School Foundation helps homeschoolers.)

 - Generally, parents must provide 50% of the teaching.